 But let your hand be upon the one at your right hand,

-the one whom you made so strong for yourself.
+the one whom you made so strong

 And so we will never turn away from you;